gau-nernst/vision-toolbox/README.md

 Paper: [[VoVNetV1]](https://arxiv.org/abs/1904.09730) [[VoVNetV2]](https://arxiv.org/abs/1911.06667)

-- VoVNet-{19-slim,39,57,99}
+- VoVNet-{19-slim,19,39,57,99}

 All models use V2 by default (with skip connection + effective Squeeze-Excitation).
 To create V1 models, pass `residual=False` and `ese=False` to model constructor.

 Implementation notes:

 - Original implementation ([here](https://github.com/youngwanLEE/vovnet-detectron2/blob/master/vovnet/vovnet.py)) only applies eSE for stage 2 and 3 (each only has 1 block). timm ([here](https://github.com/rwightman/pytorch-image-models/blob/master/timm/models/vovnet.py)) applies eSE for the last block of each stage.
 This implementation applies eSE for all blocks.
 This has more impact for deeper models (e.g. VoVNet-99) as they have more blocks per stage.
 Profiling shows that applying eSE for all blocks incur at most extra ~10% forward time for VoVNet-99.
 - Both original implementation and timm merge max pool in stage 2 to the stem's last convolution (stage 1).
-This differs from VoVNetV1 paper.
-This implementation keeps max pool in stage 2.
-A few reasons for this: keep the code simple; stride 2 (stem) output is sufficiently good with 3 convs (although in practice rarely stride 2 output is used); stay faithful to the paper's specifications.
+This is not mentioned in the papers.
+This repo's implementation keeps max pool in stage 2.
+A few reasons for this: keep the code simple; stride 2 (stem) output is sufficiently good with 3 convs (although in practice rarely stride 2 output is used).
 - VoVNet with depth-wise separable convolution is not implemented.

 Backbone       | Top-1 acc | #Params(M) | FLOPS(G)* | Train recipe